US asks Mexico for trade consultations over GM corn limits

 Mexico will also prohibit the use of GM corn for direct human consumption, which in Mexico consists mainly of fresh white corn and white corn tortilla flour.
 Mexico has no need to import white corn from the United States, where most corn is yellow or sweet corn.

-The United States also says Mexico is unfairly favoring its state-owned electricity and oil companies over American competitors and clean-energy suppliers.
+The United States says Mexico is unfairly favoring its state-owned electricity and oil companies over American competitors and clean-energy suppliers.
 Canada also has joined in that complaint.
+Mexico says it is protecting a majority share of its domestic energy market for the state-owned power company.